Hospital Coder Salary

 Popular Skills for Hospital Coder

-Hospital Coders generally report applying a varied skill set to their work.
-Most notably, facility with Surgical coding and International Statistical Classifications of Diseases - 9 (ICD - 9) Coding are correlated to pay that is significantly above average, leading to increases of 25 percent and 7 percent, respectively.
+Survey takers who work as Hospital Coders typically report just a few professional skills.
+Most notably, facility with Surgical coding and International Statistical Classifications of Diseases - 9 (ICD - 9) Coding are correlated to pay that is significantly above average, leading to increases of 23 percent and 5 percent, respectively.
 Skills that are correlated to lower pay, on the other hand, include Current Procedural Terminology Coding.
-Most people familiar with International Statistical Classifications of Diseases - 10 Coding also know Current Procedural Terminology (CPT) Coding.
-People who know Medical Coding usually also know International Statistical Classifications of Diseases - 9 (ICD - 9) Coding.
+Those who learned Medical Coding also tend to know International Statistical Classifications of Diseases - 9 (ICD - 9) Coding.
+Most people skilled in International Statistical Classifications of Diseases - 10 Coding are similarly competent in Current Procedural Terminology (CPT) Coding.

 Pay by Experience Level for Hospital Coder